Online MBA in Hospitality Management Programs

 Accreditation means a particular school or program offers a curriculum that abides by established standards in a discipline.
 A third-party accreditation agency performs the accreditation process.
 Several accrediting organizations are common for hospitality programs.

-The Association of Advance Collegiate Schools of Business (AACSB International) helps to promote and improve programs in business administration and management, as well as related courses like hospitality, human resources, and operations.
+The Association of Advanced Collegiate Schools of Business (AACSB International) helps to promote and improve programs in business administration and management, as well as related courses like hospitality, human resources, and operations.
 It recognizes the importance of faculty research and secure knowledge foundations for students enrolled in various business programs.
 Over 900 business schools across more than 50 countries are accredited by AACSB.

-The Higher Learning Commission, one of six CHEA-approved regional entities, accredits several colleges and universities throughout the country, with a mission of serving the common good through the assurance and advancement of the quality of higher learning.
+The Higher Learning Commission (HLC), one of six CHEA-approved regional entities, accredits several colleges and universities throughout the country, with a mission of serving the common good through the assurance and advancement of the quality of higher learning.
 The HLC was founded in 1895 to provide accreditation to degree-granting postsecondary educational institutions that rely on peer reviews and relationships with the federal government and other organizations.

 Lastly, because most students are interested in pursuing more advanced and professional hospitality management titles after graduation, some schools follow standards recognized by state or national hospitality organizations such as the American Hotel and Lodging Association, the National Tourism Association, and the National Restaurant Organization.